The-OpenROAD-Project/OpenROAD-flow-scripts/flow/designs/asap7/mock-array-big/README.md

 It isn't possible to articulate a single .sdc file that exactly captures the constraints of an Element as each element is used in unique circumstances.
-Instead, a choice has to made and each choice has it's pros and cons.
+Instead, a choice has to made and each choice has its pros and cons.

 It is relatively easy to set up a maximum input/output delay for paths that start or end in a register, so this case is not discussed here.